arthurk/arthurk.github.io/encrypting-k8s-secrets-with-sealed-secrets/index.md

 - Sealed Secrets decrypts the secret *server-side*
 - Helm-secrets decrypts the secret *client-side*

 Client-side decryption with helm-secrets can be a security risk since the client (such as a CI/CD system) needs to have access to the encryption key to perform the deployment.
+Note that this is not a problem if you use GitOps tools such as Argo CD or Flux.

 With Sealed Secrets and server-side decryption we can avoid this security risk.
 The encryption key only exists in the Kubernetes cluster and is never exposed.

+Sealed Secrets is not able to use cloud KMS solutions such as AWS KMS.
+If this is a requirement then go with sops/helm-secrets.

 ## Installation via Helm chart